Arbaz2402/CricbuzzMachineRound/README.md

   - SDWebImage’s disk cache helps for images that were previously loaded, but JSON data is not cached.

 - **Tests**
-  - The code is structured to support unit tests for ViewModels and networking, but test targets are not included in this round.
+  - Included unit tests for `MovieService` (all endpoints via URLProtocol stub) and `RuntimeFormatter`.
+  - More can be added (VM retries, negative paths, UI tests).

 - **Accessibility & Localization**
   - Basic Dynamic Type support comes from SwiftUI, but labels/hit targets can be further tuned.